Jeremiah-Clark/TP-Art-Documents/Art Guideline Doc/4-Optimization.md

 #### Square, Power of 2

-All images used in a game need to **square with pixel dimensions in powers of 2**.
+All images used in a game need to be **square, with pixel dimensions in powers of 2**.
 In other words, 2x2, 4x4, 8x8, 16x16, 32x32, and so on (doubles each time).

 ##### Size Recommendations:
 - **32x32** - When using a solid color, it’s possible to go very small; 32x32 is fine.
 - **64x64** - When using color indexes, 64 pixels is the smallest recommended size.
 - **128x128, 256x256, 512x512** - Most textures should be one of these sizes unless they are very detailed.